moussaclarke/hobbes/README.md

 nlx wrangler pages deploy dist
 ```

 Env vars  currently need to be set up manually in the cloudflare dashboard.
+They need to be prefixed with "NUXT_", otherwise they are the same as the local ones.

 I've secured the app behind cloudflare access.
+The app relies on Cloudflare Access to get email of the currently authenticated user.

 ## Todo